simonpacis/hyperstatic/README.md

 Run `php hyperstatic.php`

-And it will convert all .php files in `src/` to .html in `dist/`.
+And it will convert all .php-files in `src/` to .html-files in `dist/`.
-Processes includes etc.
+It processes includes and all php-functions.

 ## Templating
 hyperStatic can insert strings of text into your files.